lalomartins/umbrella9/README.md

 ------

 - Proxy for C9 rather than redirecting (requires that c9 can work from a non-root base URL, there's some progress there but it doesn't quite work)

+- Shut down Cloud9 on “Quit” (requires either proxying, or hacking C9, or maybe some other fanciness)